jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - **gmond\_cluster\_head**: the list of endpoints pointing to the heads of the cluster to which the ganglia-gmetad on the monitoring server will connect collecting monitoring data.
 The endpoints are composed as ip address plus port. **The heads MUST be also master nodes in the cluster**
 - **gmond\_multicast\_port**: the port each ganglia-gmond on the monitored host is listening on.
 Must be identical to the one used in the **gmond\_cluster\_head**
 - **gmond\_systemd\_check\_services**: the list of systemd managing services whose status need to be collected by the ganglia gmond on the monitoring hosts
 - **cluster\_type**: the type of the cluster which can be used to distinguish application of different monitoring metrics.
-Current supports `kubespray`, `erikube` and `devenv`

-Here gives an example of how to input the required variables using `-e` when calling the playbook to operate on a single erikube cluster:
+Here gives an example of how to input the required variables using `-e` when calling the playbook to operate on a single cluster of type `erikube` in which hosts will be checked with the status of systemd services named `kubelet`, `docker` and `etcd_container`:

     ansible-playbook -i path_to_your_erikube-like_inventory_file \
         -e "single_cluster=erikube_cluster_name" \